The hard thing about hard things, and accounting for management debt

-The Hard Thing: probably best book for business founders from practical perspective.
+The Hard Thing: probably the best book for business founders from a practical perspective.
 Together with Zero To One by Peter Thiel.
-And Shapiro’s Hot Seat.
+And Dan Shapiro’s Hot Seat.

-Not one of these simple concept much blabla books but very practical and illustrative on many aspect of being the leader in a growing startup.
+Not one of these simple concepts is much blabber la books, but it is very practical and illustrative of many aspects of being the leader in a growing startup.

-About the CEO as decision making machine, making decisions with little information.
-Against odds and diverse interests.
+The CEO is a decision-making machine, making decisions with little information against odds and diverse interests.

 About hiring the right team.